pixlar/starboundQuests/README.md

 ### Improvements Needed/Problems found
  * Doesn't pull from a list of dungeons - a new questtemplate is needed for each mission
  * Doesn't hook into the generated quest chains - need version that can provide materials for other quests

+## Fetch Quests
+This example creates a 'blacksmith themed' set of items that the npc will request the player to fetch.
+The example template draws from fetechSmithy.config - which is listed as fetchSmithy in the pools list.
+### Improvements Needed/Problems found
+ * Nothing yet! *fingers crossed*